adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 ```swift
 //* EdgeBridge Tutorial - code section (1/2)
 ```
-Make sure to uncomment all sections within the file (the total will tell you how many sections there are):
+Make sure to uncomment all sections within the file (the total will tell you how many sections there are).
-1. `AppDelegate.swift`
-2. `SceneDelegate.swift`

 For details on the various Edge extensions used, see the [table of related projects](../../README.md#related-projects).

-### 3. Run app
+### 4. Run app
 In Xcode, select the app target you want to run, and the destination device to run it on (either simulator or physical device).
 Then press the play button.

 You should see your application running on the device you selected, with logs being displayed in the console in Xcode.